 How Do You Renew Your Asylum Work Permit?

 To renew your asylum work permit, you’ll need to send in an application along with supporting documents.
-If you qualify, you can use our free web app to file your asylum work permit renewal application.

 Here’s what you’ll need to include in your application packet:

 A copy of your current work permit (front and back)

 Two passport-size photos with your name and Alien Registration Number (A-Number) written on the back